MBerry97/northcoders-fe-news/README.md

 ## Description

-NC News is very similar to the popular website Reddit in its layout and purpose, however you will quickly find the data to be NorthCoders realted.
+NC News is very similar to the popular website Reddit in its layout and purpose.
+The data was hosted (can be seen above) on heroku and by making requests to the API I was able to relay the data into a single page React application.

 ## User Stories